icopy-site/awesome/docs/awesome/awesome-engineering-team-management.md

 ### Team-level

-- [Why it’s difficult to build teams in high growth organisations](https://jchyip.medium.com/why-its-difficult-to-build-teams-in-high-growth-organisations-e1aee8446337) - Describes 3 different approach a manager can take to accomodate new people in the team: 1.
+- [Why it's difficult to build teams in high growth organisations](https://jchyip.medium.com/why-its-difficult-to-build-teams-in-high-growth-organisations-e1aee8446337) - Describes 3 different approach a manager can take to accommodate new people in the team: 1.
 Sink or Swim; 2.
 Split and Absorb; 3.
 Absorb and Split.

 - [Teams are like bread](https://blog.jessitron.com/2019/06/15/teams-are-like-bread/) - Resonates with the *Absorb and Split* strategy discussed above: “if you have one team where the magic is flourishing, don't kill it.
 Feed it, grow it, and let it be a source of further strong teams.
 No rushing.”

 - [Building a data team at a mid-stage startup: a short story](https://erikbern.com/2021/07/07/the-data-team-a-short-story.html) - Story of a manager trying to distill the concepts of a data-driven company while growing a tiny team of 3 people.
 Each step covers the evolution of the technical pipeline and interactions with existing stakeholders.

 - [If I Close My Data Centers, What About the People/Jobs Lost?](https://news.ycombinator.com/item?id=17329028) - F50's data centers being migrated to commercial cloud provider.
 But what about the people currently doing legacy stuff?
 The answer: retrain.